ShookTea/VMSM/README.md

 ### .JAR file

-Download [latest release of VMSM.jar](https://github.com/ShookTea/VMSM/releases/latest) and run it either by double click (if your OS support it) or by command:
+Download [latest release of VMSM.jar](https://github.com/ShookTea/VMSM/releases/latest) in your preferred version and run it either by double click (if your OS support it) or by command:

 ```
 java -jar VMSM.jar
 ```

+There are multiple versions of `VMSM.jar` file, depending on your OS:
+* 64-bit Linux
+* 32-bit Windows
+* 64-bit Windows
+* Mac

+And special *all systems* file that work on all of the operating systems above but takes much more place on your disk.

 ### Download and compile